Share

 An EAD is an Employment Authorization Document or work permit.
 To work in the United States, you must be a U.S. citizen, a lawful permanent resident, or have a work permit.
 An EAD proves you can legally work in the United States.

-Employers must check if you are authorized to work in order to follow the law and avoid penalties.
-It is common for employers to ask during a job interview, “are you legally authorized to work in the United States?”
+Employers must check if you are authorized to work to follow the law and avoid penalties.
+It is common for employers to ask during a job interview, “Are you legally authorized to work in the United States?”

 The EAD is not specific to an employer.
 You can use an EAD card to work for any employer in the United States.